|

 teach you primarily how to get the CD and the official patches on

-your computer the proper way, plus other important info.
-Please read
+your computer the proper way, plus other important info BEFORE

-Then, you will want to read my 'Video Help Document'.
+Also, you will want to read and follow the steps provided in my other

 [END] |